Director vs Senior Director: What Are The Differences?

 Collaboration Works with other department heads Works with executives and stakeholders

-Reports To Senior Director or VP VP, Chief Officers, or CEO
+Reporting line Often reports to Senior Director or VP Often reports to VP, C-level, or CEO

 While Directors focus on improving efficiency and meeting goals within their department, Senior Directors play a broader role in shaping company-wide strategies and overseeing multiple teams.